A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: 2D Experiments

 It should be noted that a highly deformed mesh like the solution when $f=0.7$ is probably not physically valid because the finite element discretization is no longer an accurate approximation to the underlying PDE.
 Nonetheless, we include extreme cases like this because it is interesting to compare the two algorithms in limiting cases.
 The test results show that UBN is much faster than continuation for both modest and extreme deformations.

-Note that for continuation, the outer boundary motion is parametrized by $\theta$, the rotation angle.
-Linear parametrization with respect to $(x,y)$ coordinates would work poorly in this case because a linear deformation from the initial position of the outer boundary to the final position would cause the outer boundary to shrink in radius and then expand.
+Note that for continuation, the outer boundary motion (i.e., the Dirichlet boundary condition) is parametrized in polar coordinates by $\theta$, the rotation angle.
+Linear parametrization with respect to the rectangular coordinates, $(x,y)$, would work poorly in this case because a linear deformation from the initial position of the outer boundary to the final position would cause the outer boundary to shrink in radius and then expand.

-Comparing the UBN--ALS and Contin--ALS columns of this table indicates that UBN is approximately 15 to 30 times more efficient than continuation when $\eta=1/3$.
+Comparing the UBN--ALS and Contin--ALS columns of this table indicates that UBN is approximately 9-27 times more efficient than continuation when constant-size steps are used, and is 15 to 30 times more efficient when $\eta=1/3$.
+(Note that the most efficient results for the UBN and Newton continuation methods are shown in bold face type.)
 Continuation is $3$ to $4$ times faster when used with the larger value of $\eta$ but is still significantly slower than UBN.
 Other annulus deformation tests not reported here confirm that UBN is always far more efficient than continuation.

+We also wished to check whether the iterative stiffening step in UBN was essential.
+As evidenced in Column 2 of Table~\ref{tab:annruns}, for smaller deformations, the deformed mesh does not always result in inverted elements.
+However, for larger deformations, the deformation does result in inverted elements.
+For deformed meshes with inverted elements, the iterative stiffening step is essential to untangling the mesh before using it as a starting point to the line search.
+For all deformed meshes, it is useful for determining a good starting point.

-We also wished to check whether the line search procedure built into UBN was ever active in order to determine whether it is an essential part of UBN.
+Similarly, we checked to determine whether the line sea-\\rch procedure built into UBN was ever active in order to determine whether it is an essential part of UBN.
 We found that it was active on about 30\%-50\% of the iterations for the larger values of deformation.

+Motivated by the robustness issues experienced by the Newton continuation method in 3D, we also wished to investigate the performance of the method when safeguarded steps are taken (by employing the same line search described in Section~\ref{sec:NewtonLineSearch}), a tighter convergence tolerance is used, and constant-size steps are employed.
+The results of our experiments are shown in Table~\ref{tab:annruns2}.
+For ease of comparison, the Newton continuation results shown in Table~\ref{tab:annruns} are listed here in columns 2-7.
+The eighth and ninth columns record the results of adding a line search to the Newton continuation method for the case when $\eta=1/3.$ The tenth and eleventh columns indicate the corresponding information when a line search is used and $\eta=1.2.$ The twelfth and thirteenth columns show the results when constant steps are employed with a convergence tolerance of $10^{-5}.$ The remaining columns specify the results for when the convergence tolerance is $10^{-5}$ and $\eta=1/3$ or $\eta=1.2.$